kohler/hotcrp/devel/manual/pages.md

 Page components may be defined using an array shorthand.
-The notation `[NAME, ORDER, PRINT_FUNCTION]` or `[NAME, ORDER, PRINT_FUNCTION, PRIORITY]` is the same as an with the corresponding properties:
+The notation `[NAME, ORDER, PRINT_FUNCTION]` or `[NAME, ORDER, PRINT_FUNCTION, PRIORITY]` is the same as an object with the corresponding properties:

 ```
 {